 1. In the event of a vacancy in the Senate, the Executive Committee will fill the seat per Article IX.A. of the By-laws.
-In the event of a vacancy on a committee, the vacant seat shall be filled for the remainder of the vacated term by vote of the faculty of the unit represented, by vote of the members of the committee when appropriate, or, for those on the Faculty Hearing Committee, by the eligible person, not a member of the Senate or that committee, who received the greatest number of votes in the most recent general election for the Senate.
+In the event of a vacancy on a committee, the vacant seat shall be filled for the remainder of the vacated term by vote of the faculty of the unit represented, by vote of the members of the committee when appropriate, or, for those on the Committee on Faculty Grievances and the Faculty Hearing Committee, by the eligible person, not a member of the Senate or that committee, who received the greatest number of votes in the most recent general election for the Senate.